21 October 2025

 Divorce is a muddled muttered mantra of repeated regret.

-Divorce is a long dark lonely road to nowhere, inevitably heading somewhere, albeit only god-knows-where.
+Divorce is a long lonely road to nowhere, inevitably heading somewhere, albeit only god-knows-where.

 28 July 2025